How to Remove Sand from the Pool Bottom

 After this, switch the filter to the rinse mode for a few minutes and then close it.
 You must also clean and rinse the leaf trap located near the pump and then replace it.
 Once this is done, you can turn the filter onto the filter setting again.

-Sweeping and Removing the Sand
+Sweep and Vacuum to Remove the Sand

-The first step to clean your pool is to brush the sides of the pool with a stiff brush.
+The first step to cleaning your pool is to brush the sides of the pool with a stiff brush.
 This helps to remove algae and other debris, which gets loosened and falls onto the pool floor.

 Make sure to sweep slowly so that you don’t agitate the water, causing the sand and other debris to spread out again.
 Once all the debris is collected, you can easily remove the sediment from the pool floor using a vacuum.

 However, you won’t be able to use the vacuum directly.
 You must turn the multi-port valve to the ‘waste’ setting to prevent the water and sand from entering the filter and getting stuck to it.
+You don’t want the filter and pipes clogged!

 When vacuuming the pool, you’re likely to remove plenty of pool water.

-So, before you begin vacuuming, you must overfill the pool and, depending on the amount of sand in the pool, you may have to add more water to the pool after you complete the cleaning process.
+So, before you begin vacuuming, you must overfill the pool, and, depending on the amount of sand in the pool, you may have to add more water to the pool after you complete the cleaning process.

 Automatic Pool Cleaners

 These help to make the process of removing sand and other fine debris from the pool much easier.
 There are different types of automatic pool cleaners available.
-Some work like vacuum cleaners and work by removing the sand and debris and deposit it into the pool filter.
+Some work like vacuum cleaners and work by removing the sand and debris and depositing it into the pool filter.

 Other pool cleaners are self-contained and filter the freshwater into the pool again.
-Most of the modern automatic pool cleaners are robotic, self-contained models; however, they require a power source.
+Most modern automatic pool cleaners are robotic, self-contained models; however, they require a power source.
 Some models can also be controlled using a remote control.

 The Bottom Line